Tech-How/Bing-Wallpaper-for-iOS/README.md

 There's a few steps to get it setup correctly, but I'll walk you through it.
 - First, install the shortcut from the link above.
 (You'll go through a brief tutorial when you run it for the first time.)
 - Once you've ran the shortcut and completed the interactive tutorial, it's time to setup the automation.
+  - Navigate to the automation tab, and tap the "+" icon.
+  - Tap "Create Personal Automation"
+  - Choose "Time of Day", and enter a time that works for you.
+(Different regions have different update times, but I use 5 AM EST for the default.)
+  - Search for the action "Text" and tap to insert it.
+Enter the number 0 in the box that appears.
+  - Next, search for the action "Run Shortcut" and tap to insert it.
+Choose "Bing Wallpaper for iOS" in the box that appears.
+  - Finally, tap next, and disable "Ask Before Running", and "Notify When Run".